 Infrared Can Help Soothe the Sciatic Nerve

-A bit different than your average heating pad, infrared heatpenetrates around 1.5 inches into the body acting on irritated nerve endings, such as the root nerve in which sciatica stems from.
+A bit different than your average heating pad, infrared heat penetrates around 1.5 inches into the body acting on irritated nerve endings, such as the root nerve in which sciatica stems from.
 “During infrared immersion, pain may be relieved through the reduction of attendant or secondary spasms,” says Dr. Aaron Flickstein.
 “Pain is also at times related to ischemia or the lack of blood supply due to tension or spasm that can be improved by the hyperthermia that infrared can produce.”
-This process can break the recurring loop in which lack of blood flow leads to further spasms and more pain.
+This process can break the recurring loop in which lack of blood flow in the blood vessels leads to further spasms and more pain.

-“Heat has been shown to reduce the pain sensation by direct action on both free-nerve endings in tissues and on peripheral nerves.
-In one dental study, repeated heat applications led to abolishment of the whole nerve response responsible for pain arising from dental pulp,” says Flickstein.
+“Heat treatment has been shown to reduce the sciatica pain sensation by direct action on both free-nerve endings in tissues and on peripheral nerve roots.
+In one dental study, repeated heat applications led to the abolishment of the whole nerve response responsible for pain arising from dental pulp,” says Flickstein.
 Infrared heat has also been known to calm down nerves (the ones in your body as well as your mind!) that are in a state of panic.
 This natural pain relief can last up to 48 hours or perhaps longer as infrared heat can promote healing.